-A. Hazard Classification shall be in accordance with NFPA 13 and as indicated on contract drawings.

-- B. Location and spacing of sprinklers shall be in accordance with NFPA 13.
+- A. Hazard Classification shall be in accordance with NFPA 13 and as indicated on contract drawings. - B. Location and spacing of sprinklers shall be in accordance with NFPA 13.
 Sprinklers shall be spaced uniformly on branch lines. - C. Provide components to provide availability for testing and maintenance of the overhead wet pipe automatic sprinkler system, in accordance with NFPA 13. - D. Provide other materials, not specifically described but required for a complete and proper installation, as selected by the Contractor subject to the approval of the WHFD AND/OR PROJECT MANAGER. - E. Sprinkler spacing and pipe sizes shall follow existing piping.
 Contractor shall submit hydraulic calculations if greater sprinkler spacing or smaller pipe sizes are installed.
+Reasonable modification to the fire sprinkler pipe routing may be permitted without requiring to submit hydraulic calculations, subject to the approval of WHFD AND/OR PROJECT MANAGER.